rackerlabs/docs-offerings/docs/common-gs/auth-using-curl.rst

 If your credentials are valid, the Identity service returns an authentication response that includes the following information:

- - An authentication token
+ - An authentication token.
- - A service catalog with information about the services that you can access
+ - A service catalog with information about the services that you can access.

    **Note**: The response to the authentication request only includes endpoints for products and does not include the endpoint for the Offer Service API.

- - User information and role assignments
+ - User information and role assignments.

 .. note::